rdharini2001/Multi-View-Perception/README.md

 NOTE: This algorithm only determines the x and y locations of the camera.
 The cameras are assumed to be fixed at a height d = 750 cm.

 # Multi-Robot Tracking and Data Association
+1. Download the weights file in the same directory as that of the track_volta_annotated.py script and execute the script.

 # Sensor Fusion